Financial Samurai

 The Best Way To Pay Little-To-No-Taxes

-The problem is no single person or married couple can live off only $12,550 or $25,100 in income, respectively.
+The problem is it's hard for a single person or married couple can live off only $13,850 and $27,700 in income, respectively.
 Hence, forget about the pitiful standard deduction.
 Go for the itemized deduction which includes home mortgage interest, property taxes, and charitable givings.

 Obviously you need a mortgage to be able to pay mortgage interest and property taxes, so consider owning a primary residence already.
 The government subsidizes your ownership by allowing you to write of your mortgage interest and property taxes.